Pregnancy The Science of Nutrition

 Comparing desiccated liver supplements to prenatal vitamins

 Desiccated liver supplements are a concentrated source of nutrients found in fresh liver, but they fall short of providing the comprehensive nutritional profile of a prenatal vitamin.
-For instance, liver lacks meaningful amounts of key nutrients like Vitamin C, Vitamin D, Calcium, and Magnesium—all of which are crucial during pregnancy.
+For instance, liver lacks meaningful amounts of key nutrients like Vitamin C, Vitamin D, Calcium and magnesium—all of which are crucial during pregnancy.

 Prenatal vitamins are specifically formulated to fill these gaps, ensuring that you and your baby get the complete spectrum of nutrients needed for a healthy pregnancy.